Mahjong Etiquette and Superstitions Every Player Should Know

 • Maintain silence during play: Excessive conversation can distract players and is generally discouraged

-• Avoid coaching: In team events, players must make their own decisions without input from teammates not in the current game
+• Avoid coaching: In team events, players should make their own decisions without input from teammates who are not in the current game

 Teaching new players